Create a Database

 Prerequisites

-• Ethereum Wallet - You will need an Ethereum private key to sign the transaction.
+- Ethereum Private Key - You will need an Ethereum private key to sign the transaction.

 Naming the Database